Fgruntjes/s3-plus/readme.md

 * The 'to' bucket name must not be taken, and the bucket must not yet exist.
 * The 'from' bucket must be a bucket in your account that your credentials permit full read access to.
 * This command performs a copy/sync under the hood, and may take some time for buckets with many or large objects.
 * Any references to the old bucket in your code will break.
-If this is important, perform a bucket copy instead, update bucket references and then delete the bucket yourself.
+If this is important, perform a bucket copy instead, update bucket references and then delete the old bucket yourself.

 #### Limitations